NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

         until=200)
 ```

-We are outputting the dielectric function $\varepsilon$ but have wrapped its output function which would otherwise run at every time step in `at_beginning`, which does just what it says.
+We are outputting the dielectric function ε but have wrapped its output function which would otherwise run at every time step in `at_beginning`, which does just what it says.
 There are [several other such functions](../Python_User_Interface/#run-and-step-functions) to modify the output behavior &mdash; and you can, of course, write your own, and in fact you can do any computation or output you want at any time during the time evolution and even modify the simulation while it is running.

 Instead of running `output_efield_z` only at the end of the simulation, however, we run it at every 0.6 time units (about 10 times per period) via `mp.at_every(0.6, mp.output_efield_z)`.
 By itself, this would output a separate file for every different output time, but instead we'll use another feature to output to a *single* 3d HDF5 file, where the third dimension is time. `"ez"` determines the name of the output file, which will be called `ez.h5` if you are running interactively or will be prefixed with the name of the file name for a Python file (e.g. `tutorial-ez.h5` for `tutorial.py`).
 If we run `h5ls` on this file (a standard utility, included with HDF5, that lists the contents of the HDF5 file), we get: